Cameronsplaze/AWS-ContainerManager/ContainerManager/README.md

 This is designed so you only need one base stack that you deploy first, then you can deploy any number of "leaf stack groups" on it.
 (A single leaf-stack-group is for managing a single container).
 This lets you modify one leaf-stack-group, without affecting the rest, and still have shared resources to reduce cost/complexity where appropriate.

 - The [./leaf_stack_group](./leaf_stack_group/README.md) is what runs a single container.
 One `leaf_stack_group` for one container.
 It contains **three** stacks in the group.
-- The [./base_stack](./base_stack/README.md) is common architecture that different containers can share (i.e VPC, HostedZone).
+- The [./base_stack](./base_stack/README.md) is common architecture that different containers can share (i.e VPC, imported HostedZone, ssh key).
 Multiple "Leaf Stack Groups" can point to the same "Base Stack".
 - The [./utils](./utils/README.md) are functions that don't fit in the other two.
 Mainly config readers/parsers.

 Click here to jump to '[Base Stack Config Options](#base-stack-config-options)'.
 It's the last section, since it's the longest.